hkbudb/cole/README.md

 ## Run Script

 * Use functions like `test_overall_kvstore()`, `test_overall_smallbank()`, and `test_prov()` in `exp/run.py` to evaluate the workload of `KVStore`, `SmallBank`, and provenance query performance.

+## Check the Result

+The result `json` files can be found in each workload directory (e.g., smallbank, writeonly, prov)

+* `*-storage.json` stores the storage information
+* `*-ts.json` stores the block timestamp information including start timestamp, end timestamp, and block latency, which can be used to compute the system throughput and latency